A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 You can think of your navy suit as a blank canvas on which you can layer other colors.
 That’s why most shirt colors work exceptionally well with navy.

-You’ll just be better off avoiding overly loud colors or designs.
-Instead, go for muted colors and small patterns.
+You’ll just be better off avoiding overly loud shirt colors and designs.
+Opt for solid colors or subtle patterns instead.

-Bombastic and vibrant ties can definitely level up the style stakes when matched with a navy suit.
+On the other hand, bombastic and vibrant tie colors can definitely level up the style stakes when matched with a navy suit.

 In a hurry?
 Here’s a brief video guide to help you find the right shirt and tie colors for your navy suit: